Netcentric/cm-notify-core/README.md

 # Only needed if Teams email approach is used
 EMAIL_FROM=gmailuser@googleworkspacedomain.com
 # App env (optional)
-DATA_PATH=./data# path to the data folder wher tokens are stored, default is ./data
+DATA_PATH=.data# path to the data folder wher tokens are stored, default is .data
 ```

 ## Cloud Manager Webhook